 - A series of workshops designed to help those who are going through periods of change and/or experiencing increased pressure both on their work and on themselves, to identify how they could develop greater resilience and mental toughness skills.

 The workshops are interactive, practical and fun!

-Before attending the workshop participants will be asked to complete online a high quality psychometric measure MTQ48 designed to assess Mental Toughness across 4 areas:
+Before attending the workshop participants will be asked to complete online a high quality psychometric measure MTQ48, administered by AQR International, designed to assess Mental Toughness across 4 areas:

 - * Confidence

 - * Challenge